-Computing (formerly known as ICT) has become part of the way we all work and entertain ourselves.
-Almost everything we do at school now involves the use of Computing and therefore, through teaching Computing we aim to equip children to participate in a world of rapidly-changing technology.
+Computing has become part of the way we all work and entertain ourselves.
+Almost everything we do at school now involves the use of Computing and, through teaching Computing, we therefore aim to equip children to participate in a world of rapidly changing technology.
 We enable them to find, explore, analyse, exchange and present information.
 We also help them to develop the necessary skills for using information in a discriminating and effective way.
+As part of these lessons pupils are taught the importance of keeping safe online and each year pupils in Reception to Year 6 take part in Internet Safety Day which aims to 'Create, Connect and Share Respect'.
 This is a major part of enabling our pupils to be confident, creative and independent learners.

-An objective of teaching Computing is to equip children with the technological skill to become independent learners, the teaching style that we adopt is as active and practical as possible.
+Teaching Computing also helps to equip children with the technological skill to become independent learners; the teaching style that we adopt is as active and practical as possible.
 While at times we do give children direct instruction on how to use hardware or software, the main emphasis of our teaching in Computing is for individuals or groups of children to use computers to help them progress in whatever they need to study or find out.
-For example, they might use digital photos to track progress in DT or Spread sheets to collate data in a science experiment.
+For example, they might use digital photos to track progress in DT or spreadsheets to collate data in a science experiment.